tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 "Yeah, we did," he confirmed, a tired but triumphant smile spreading across his face as he switched to FaceTime.
 Ash looked exactly as I remembered him, albeit with a few more grays and the unmistakable signs of sleepless nights etched under his eyes.

 Reine appeared in the background, her voice floating in.
-"I'll join y’all in a sec.
-Just need to put these little rebels to bed."
+"I'll join y’all in a sec."

 Ash started, detailing their steps with a level of detail that was frankly astonishing.
 "So, first, we combed through military archives for any mention of a Tuyet fitting your description around the specified time frame," he said, his tone shifting to what I could only describe as detective-mode.
 "It was like looking for a needle in a haystack, considering how common the name is."